turhany/MonolithicSync/README.md

 # MonolithicSync
-Syncronizer(Locking) library for Monolithic Applications.
+MonolithicSync is a simple lock management library for .NET monolithic applications.